aetherbot-creator/aetherbot-backend/README.md

 A complete serverless backend system built for Netlify Functions that provides **wallet-based authentication** with **balance management** and **transaction tracking** - perfect for blockchain/Web3 applications.

+---

+## ⚠️ LEGAL DISCLAIMER & RESPONSIBLE USE POLICY

+**READ THIS CAREFULLY BEFORE USING THIS SOFTWARE**

+### Intended Use
+This software is designed **EXCLUSIVELY** for **legitimate, legal, and educational purposes** including:
+- Educational projects and learning blockchain development
+- Personal portfolio demonstrations
+- Testing and development environments
+- Legal business applications with proper licensing
+- Academic research and experimentation

+### Prohibited Activities
+**THIS SOFTWARE MUST NOT BE USED FOR:**
+- ❌ Any form of fraudulent activities
+- ❌ Scamming, phishing, or deceiving users
+- ❌ Unauthorized access to funds or wallets
+- ❌ Money laundering or illegal financial activities
+- ❌ Ponzi schemes, pyramid schemes, or similar scams
+- ❌ Theft, manipulation, or misappropriation of digital assets
+- ❌ Violation of any local, state, national, or international laws
+- ❌ Any activity that harms individuals or organizations

+### User Responsibility
+By using this software, you acknowledge and agree that:
+1. **You are solely responsible** for compliance with all applicable laws and regulations
+2. **You will use this software ethically** and in accordance with all legal requirements
+3. **You will not engage in any fraudulent or illegal activities** using this software
+4. **The developers are not liable** for any misuse of this software

+### Reporting Fraudulent Use
+If you discover this software being used for fraudulent activities:

+**🚨 REPORT IMMEDIATELY:**
+- **Email**: abuse@github.com (for GitHub-hosted projects)
+- **Platform Abuse**: Report to the hosting platform (Netlify, Vercel, etc.)
+- **Legal Authorities**: Contact local law enforcement or cybercrime units
+- **Domain Registrar**: Report domain abuse to registrar (GoDaddy, Namecheap, etc.)

+**How to Report:**
+1. Document the fraudulent site URL and activity
+2. Take screenshots of suspicious behavior
+3. Report to the hosting provider's abuse department
+4. File a complaint with relevant authorities (FBI IC3, local police, etc.)
+5. Report to domain registrar for immediate takedown

+### Developer Liability
+The developers of this software:
+- **Do not endorse** any fraudulent or illegal use
+- **Are not responsible** for how third parties use this code
+- **Do not provide support** for illegal implementations
+- **Will cooperate** with law enforcement investigations
+- **Reserve the right** to report suspected misuse

+### License Compliance
+This software is provided under its specified license.
+Any use must comply with:
+- The software license terms
+- All applicable laws and regulations
+- Ethical standards and best practices
+- Platform terms of service (Netlify, Firebase, etc.)

+**⚖️ BY USING THIS SOFTWARE, YOU AGREE TO USE IT RESPONSIBLY, LEGALLY, AND ETHICALLY.**

+**If you cannot agree to these terms, DO NOT use this software.**

+---

 ## 🚀 Features

 - **🔗 Wallet-Based Authentication**: Use crypto wallet addresses as unique identifiers